Exabyte-io/documentation/docs/organizations/overview.md

 Organizations provie a way for multiple users to collaborate.
-"Owners" and "Administrators" or an Organization can manage access for the "Members" of an organization to its data with a comprehensive set of security features.
+Organization "Owners" and "Administrators" can manage "Members" access to data with a comprehensive set of security features.

 # Creating an organization